pnavais/devo-challenge/README.md

 Each exercise in the challenge has been defined in its own Maven module and a separate executable jar can be used for testing the implementation.
 For each module, Junit 5 unit tests have been defined grouped in a suite.

+The following modules have been defined :
+- ex1 : Contains the implementation of the first exercise  (Palindrome Checker)
+- ex2 : Contains the implementation of the second exercise (K-Complementary pairs finder)
+- ex3 : Contains the implementation of the third exercise  (Tf/Idf statistics server)
+- ex-common : Contains utility methods common to all modules
+- ex-launcher : Provides a simple command-line launcher to execute all exercises in a single Spring boot "fat" jar

 ![doc1](images/doc1.png "Project structure")

 ## Development environment